Six Sigma: Lack of originality

 Quality expert Joseph M. Juran described Six Sigma as "a basic version of quality improvement", stating that "there is nothing new there.
 It includes what we used to call facilitators.
 They've adopted more flamboyant terms, like belts with different colors.
 I think that concept has merit to set apart, to create specialists who can be very helpful.
 Again, that's not a new idea.
 The American Society for Quality long ago established certificates, such as for reliability engineers."

 Inadequate for complex manufacturing

-Quality expert Philip B. Crosby pointed out that the Six Sigma standard does not go far enough—customers deserve defect-free products every time.
-For example, under the Six Sigma standard, semiconductors, which require the flawless etching of millions of tiny circuits onto a single chip, are all defective.
+Quality expert Philip B. Crosby stated that the Six Sigma standard does not go far enough and that customers deserve defect-free products every time.
+According to Crosby, because the Six Sigma standard allows for 3.4 defects per million opportunities and microchips contain millions of microscopic circuits that must be etched flawlessly, Six Sigma permits all microchips to be defective.

 Role of consultants

 The use of "Black Belts" as itinerant change agents has fostered an industry of training and certification.
 Critics have argued there is overselling of Six Sigma by too great a number of consulting firms, many of which claim expertise in Six Sigma when they have only a rudimentary understanding of the tools and techniques involved or the markets or industries in which they are acting.